 Jim Deeks, Fairways Magazine (@jimdeeks): I didn’t pay much attention to the round robin, but then, I don’t pay much attention to the first three days of a tournament, or the regular season in NHL hockey.
 The round robin seemed to be fairly meaningless.
 Nonetheless, the tournament came down to 2 of the 3 top players in the world squaring off in a semi-final, which is pretty good.
 The final was a bit of a let-down, simply because it ended so early.
 I thought the golf course looked great… lots more interesting than the usual bomb-it, wedge-it, stroke-it tracks they usually play.

-Frank Mastroianni, Canadian Golf Magazine (@frank_mastro): I enjoyed the format, which was also used last year, as well as the golf course.
+Frank Mastroianni, Freelance Writer: I enjoyed the format, which was also used last year, as well as the golf course.
 Whether it revitalizes the event or not is up for debate.
 I think for the players it’s a lot of golf in a pretty busy time leading up to The Masters.
 But either way I enjoy match play and would like to see more of it.